microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 DmfModule | An open DMF_BufferPool Module handle.
 EntryEnumerationCallback | The given callback that is called for every buffer in the DMF_BufferPool instance.
 ClientDriverCallbackContext | The Client specific context that is passed to the given callback.
-ClientBuffer | ClientBuffer is used to return a BufferList buffer to the Client after the buffer has been removed from the list.
+ClientBuffer | ClientBuffer is used to return a buffer to the Client for which the client returned BufferPool_EnumerationDisposition_RemoveAndStopEnumeration from the EntryEnumerationCallback.
-ClientBufferContext | ClientBufferContext is used to return a BufferList buffer's Context-buffer to the Client after the buffer has been removed from the list.
+ClientBufferContext | ClientBufferContext is used to return the corresponding client context of the ClientBuffer.

 ##### Returns